swissup/swissup.github.io/m2/extensions/order-attachments/index.md

 # Order Attachments

-Magento Order Attachments module adds ability to attach files to order.
+Order Attachments module adds ability to attach files to order.
 It also provides ability to include attachment links to email template.
 All attached files are protected from public access and accessible via private generated links only.

+> Multishipping checkout is not supported.

 ### Contents